 For the most up to date advice please go to our Coronavirus web page: https://www.marjon.ac.uk/coronavirus/.

-We would like to introduce you to the Marjon Bereavement section, we realise that these are difficult times for all students and especially difficult for those that have lost someone.
+We would like to introduce you to the Marjon Bereavement page, we realise that these are difficult times for all students and especially difficult for those that have lost someone.
 We hope you will find these pages helpful in supporting you during this difficult time.

 If you would like to talk to someone about any aspect of studying at home, a personal or study issue, please contact Student Support at email@example.com and remember that Michelle and Claire are still on hand for a virtual cup of tea and a chat, you can contact them via email at firstname.lastname@example.org or email@example.com.

-COVID-19 – A message from Claire and Michelle
+A message from Michelle and Claire

 Things that may help but we don’t want to talk about it…..